articulate/dependabot-local/Readme.md

         were 4 commits `git diff HEAD~4`

 ### Finishing up
-Push up the changes made to your repo and create PR.
+Push up the changes made to your repo and create a pull request.

 ## Adding support for another language's package manager
 First you need to add the native helper gem for the package manager to